Prioritized Task Scheduling

 4. Return queues.

-1. Let queues be the result of getting the runnable task queues for scheduler.
+3. For each scheduler in schedulers, extend queues with the result of getting the runnable task queues for scheduler.

-3. Remove from queues any queue such that queue’s priority is less than any other item of queues.
+5. Remove from queues any queue such that queue’s effective priority is less than any other item of queues.

 Two tasks cannot have the same age since enqueue order is unique.

-Note: The next task to run is the oldest, highest priority runnable scheduler task.
+Note: The next task to run is the oldest, highest priority runnable scheduler task from all Schedulers associated with the event loop.

 2.5.
 Examples